The Nesbitt administration and staff would like to wish you and your loved ones much health, peace and happiness for 2017!

 Please ensure that your child has a packed lunch on the days scheduled to participate in either PELO or a lunchtime activity.
 Regular attendance is also important if we are to continue offering such organized activities.

 The holiday season brings on many new gifts, including smart phones and devices.
-It is important for children to be made aware of the safety precautions they must take when surfing the net or chatting/posting on social media.
+It is important for children to be made aware of the safety precautions they must take when surfing, chatting and posting on social media.

 Social Media Safety